 CONTRIBUTIONS TO THE TRANSACTIONS OF THE ST. PAUL'S ECCLESIOLOGICAL SOCIETY.

-The dedication, altars, images and lights in parish churches in West Kent.
-Vol. III.
+dedication, altars, images and lights in parish churches in West Kent.
+Vol.

 commemoration of John Potter of Westerham at Westminster.
-Vol. IV.
+Vol.

 CONTRIBTUTIONS TO THE PUBLICATIONS OF THE LEWISHAM ANTIQUARIAN SOCIETY.